larscliff/hh.ru-CV-auto-update/README.md

-This script just helps you updating CV (one or several) on hh.ru easily
+This Python script just helps you updating your CV/resume (one or several) on hh.ru